ygorelik/ydk-gen/sdk/go/README.md

 If built, the user must manually activate virtual environment when generating model bundles and/or running YDK based application.
 By default the Python virtual environment is installed under `$HOME/venv` directory.
 For different location the PYTHON_VENV environment variable should be set to that location.

+**NOTE.** It is strongly recommended to use Python virtual environment on Centos/RHEL and Mac platforms.

 Here is simple example of core YDK installation for Go programming language: